williaz/TechRefresher/Core_Spring.md

 - built-in, visualizing, central metirx, traces, logs

 ### Spring Boot Testing
+- Test support is provided by two modules: spring-boot-test contains core items, and spring-boot-test-autoconfigure supports auto-configuration for tests.

-• When do you want to use @SpringBootTest annotation?
+### When do you want to use @SpringBootTest annotation?
+- an alternative to the standard spring-test @ContextConfiguration annotation when you need Spring Boot features.
+- works by creating the ApplicationContext used in your tests through SpringApplication.

-• What does @SpringBootTest auto-configure?
+### What does @SpringBootTest auto-configure?

 ### What dependencies does spring-boot-starter-test brings to the classpath?
 ```